13 Signs That You May Be ‘Bugged’

 #11) Others seem to know your whereabouts

 You have noticed that others seem to know too much about your travels and driving habits.
 Tracking devices can be attached to a car with something as simple and discreet as a strong magnet.
-Common areas include on the undercarriage frame, in the engine compartment, behind the rear bumper, inside the dashboard, and behind license plates and exterior rear-view mirrors.
+Common areas include the undercarriage frame, in the engine compartment, behind the rear bumper, inside the dashboard, and behind license plates and exterior rear-view mirrors.

 #12) You hear an intermittent “chirp” inside or around your vehicle